PORTLAND COMMUNITY COLLEGE

 EXEMPT STATUS: Exempt

-Under the direction of management, this position coordinates the campus response to students of concern, students accused of conduct violations and students on academic probation.
+Under the direction of management, this position coordinates the campus response to student behavioral concerns.
 This position also assumes a leadership role in the development and implementation of district-wide college policies, procedures, training and education related to student behavior and academic performance issues.
 Works to ensure that student conduct is administered in a fair, impartial, non-adversarial, restorative, and educational manner and works closely with the appropriate personnel in determining an effective response, consistent with appropriate laws and college policies.

-- Other duties as assigned.
+- Performs other duties as assigned.

 Work is performed primarily in an office environment.
 Occasional evening and weekend hours may be required.
 Most job time spent sitting with occasional walking, lifting, and guiding, and/or carrying of lightweight materials or equipment.

 KNOWLEDGE, SKILLS, AND ABILITIES

-Knowledge of services provided by various community-based organizations.
+- Services provided by various community-based organizations;

-Knowledge of student development and student retention theories.
+- Student development and student retention theories;

-Skill in problem-solving, mediation, and conflict resolution techniques.
+- Problem-solving, mediation, and conflict resolution techniques;

-Skill in dealing with students in crisis.
+- Dealing with students in crisis.

-Ability to effectively communicate in oral and written form.
+- Effectively communicate in oral and written form;